Sachaa-Thanasius/defer-imports/README.rst

 Documentation
 =============

-Mostly limited to docstrings and comments in the package code.
+See this README as well as docstrings and comments in the code.

 Features and Caveats